Best prices without any hidden costs

 Poland is a true paradise for campers with its vast and varied landscape.
 Getting to Poland is easy, as are the entry requirements for EU citizens.
-Traveling by car, caravan or RV is usually via the A4, A12 or A11 motorways.
+Travelling by car, caravan or campervan is usually via the A4, A12 or A11 motorways.
 There are numerous international bus connections with the option of hiring a suitable vehicle in Poland.

-Traveling by train is also possible; the connection between Berlin and Warsaw is served several times a day.
+Travelling by train is also possible; the connection between Berlin and Warsaw is served several times a day.
 There are twelve international airports in Poland, including Warsaw, Wroclaw, Gdansk and Szczecin.
 Both international and domestic flights are handled, and the country also has regional and national airports.
 If you travel by train or plane, you will usually have to rent a car.
-Of course, you can also rent an RV in Poland.
+Of course, you can also rent a campervan in Poland.

 The journey is shortened by the comfortable and time-saving journey by plane.
-Nevertheless, nothing stands in the way of a camping holiday, because there is the possibility of renting an RV in Poland.
-However, you can also travel with your own car and then only have to rent a caravan, which has the advantage that you are traveling with a familiar vehicle.
-The easiest way is to rent an RV in Warsaw in Poland.
+Nevertheless, nothing stands in the way of a camping holiday, because there is the possibility of renting a campervan in Poland.
+However, you can also travel with your own car and then only have to rent a caravan, which has the advantage that you are travelling with a familiar vehicle.
+The easiest way is to rent a campervan in Warsaw in Poland.

 In terms of travel documents, it is not complicated: Since Poland is a member of the EU and the Schengen Agreement, a valid identity card is sufficient for entry.
-This must also be presented if you intend to rent an RV in Poland.
-When traveling in Poland, please note that tolls are charged for the use of motorways.
+This must also be presented if you intend to rent a campervan in Poland.
+When travelling in Poland, please note that tolls are charged for the use of motorways.
 Payment is possible in euros or zlotys.
-The amount depends on the distance traveled and the vehicle class.
+The amount depends on the distance travelled and the vehicle class.
 On the Internet, you can find lists of tolls for each route, divided into sections, and information on the amount of the respective toll.